In Conversation with Author, Poet and Writer Dr. Santosh Bakaya

 Nonetheless, within this period of being connected to her I not only came to know about her various books and her literary works, still yet to understand her journey better into the literature world and to know her more as a person I desired to do this exclusive interview of hers, which got fulfilled as she took out time from her busy schedule and was happy to do it with me.

-Dr. Santosh Bakaya is not only a brilliant writer, poet and author but recipient of many national and international awards.
+Dr. Santosh Bakaya is not only a brilliant writer, poet, and author but the recipient of many national and international awards.
 An academic - poet -essayist- novelist - biographer – editor -Ted Speaker – creative-writing mentor, Dr. Santosh Bakaya has been internationally acclaimed for her Poetic biography of Mahatma Gandhi, [Ballad of Bapu].
-Her Ted Talk on The Myth of Writers Block, is very popular in creative writing Circles.
+Her Ted Talk on The Myth of Writers Block is very popular in creative writing Circles.

 Some of her books are:

 Under the Apple Boughs [Poetry] Songs of Belligerence [Poetry].

 Flights from my Terrace [Essays]

 Bring out the tall Tales [Short stories with Avijit Sarkar]

 Only in Darkness can you see the Stars [a Biography of Martin Luther King Jr]

 She runs a very popular column Morning Meanderings in Learning and Creativity.com.
 Her International Reuel award winning long, narrative hundred page poem, Oh Hark! is about to hit the market in a new form with illustrations by Avijit Sarkar.

 CC.
 Let’s talk about your book, ‘A Skyful of Balloons’.
 Why did you choose this name of the book, as after reading it, I noticed that the title did not symbolize the content or the story in any way?